davidetedd9203/Homework1/README.md

 # Problem 1

-in  **Problem 1** there are 1 subfolder for each Class of Excercise (e.g Collections,Numpy excetera) the structure of subfolders is the same :
+in  **Problem 1** there are 1 subfolder for each Class of Excercise (e.g Collections,Numpy excetera) the structure is the same for every subfolder :

 * Name_Class_Exc